-The MSc(SLP) program is a course-based, full-time program that is 24-months in duration.
+The MSc(SLP) program is a course-based, full-time program that is 23 months in duration.
 The program consists of 5 units of study of required courses with no electives.
-Clinical placements follow each academic unit and vary in length from 2 weeks following Unit I to 10 weeks following Unit 5.
-Throughout the program, there will be a total of 29 full-time clinical practicum weeks.
+Clinical placements follow each academic unit and vary in length from 2 weeks following Unit I to 8-9 weeks following Unit 5.
+Throughout the program, there will be a total of 28-29 full-time clinical practicum weeks.
+Additional half-to-full day audiology placements occur throughout academic blocks in Units 2-4 to supplement audiology hours as needed.

 Each Academic Unit includes: